mattermost/mattermost-test-management/data/test-cases/cloud/co-term-expansion/test-4.md

 ---
 # (Required) Ensure all values are filled up
-name: "Co-term Expansion | Sales-Serve instance should show Contact sales in the Global banner and CTA"
+name: "Co-term Expansion | Sales-Serve instance should show Contact sales in the Global banner, CTA and not show Add seats Option"
 status: Active
 priority: Normal
 folder: Co term expansion